 It is prohibited to carry passengers, cargo or mail in aircraft between two points in the Dutch Caribbean territory, except with the special authorization of the Governments concerned.
+Such a permission is not granted to foreign flag carriers.

 No documents, in addition to those mentioned above, are required in the case of an aircraft remaining within the Dutch Caribbean territory for less than 60 days.
 For a stay beyond 60 days after the day of arrival, a "carnet de passages en douane" will be accepted in lieu of a bond or any other financial guarantee.